Fugaku Wind Cave: Aokigahara Forest

 All three were declared as Natural Monuments of Japan in 1929.

 Fugaku Wind Cave

 Fugaku Wind Cave, 201 meters long with an average height of 8.7 meters, is found in the Aokigahara area.
-It is so named from Fugaku (富岳), a literary name for Mount Fuji (富士山), and Fūketsu (風穴) for wind cave, because there is enough circulation of air on the cave.
+It is so named from Fugaku (富岳), a literary name for Mount Fuji (富士山), and Fūketsu (風穴) for wind cave, because there is enough circulation of air throughout the cave.
 The walls of the cave are mostly made of basalt.

 Inside the cave, there are icicles even in summer, lava terraces and rope-like lava forms.
 From the Edo period to the Meiji period (ca. 1600 to 1900) this cave was used to keep the eggs of silk worms.

 Fugaku Wind Cave along with Narusawa Ice Cave nearby is managed by Fuji Sightseeing Industry Co. of Fuji Express Group (富士急グループ).
 The souvenir shop at the entrance was renovated recently and opened in 2012, as "Wood Station Wind Cave".